-NAR established the Regional Racing Education Center to train jockeys and others who will bear the future of regional racing.
+NAR established the Racing by Local Governments Education Center to train jockeys and others who will bear the future of Racing by Local Governments.

 In addition to training and developing trainers, jockeys, and other personnel, the center provides training for employees of organizers on the holding of races and assists in horse-related training and practice.